The Tree of Life: Universal Symbol of Vital Force

 What are the medicinal properties associated with the tree of life?

-Trees have medicinal properties .
-The tree of life is associated with ancient healing practices.
-Certain tree species are used for their therapeutic virtues, both physically and spiritually.
+Trees have medicinal properties.
+The tree of life is associated with ancestral healing practices.
+Certain tree essences are used for their therapeutic virtues, both physically and spiritually.

 How is the tree of life a symbol of strength and resilience?